sporcina/dynamodb-connector/doc/sample.md

 ![Create a new Demo project](images/Step2-2.png)

-*   Click on Create button
+*   Click the Create button
 *   In the "Filter" field, type **Amazon** to search for the connector, then under "Cloud Connectors" select **Amazon DynamoDB**.
 *   Click OK